 Never forget your sunglasses, no matter WHAT time of year!

-(these J.Crew pieces are available through Nordstrom, just in case they are among your favorite retailers…)
+(often, J.Crew pieces are available through Nordstrom, just in case they are among your favorite retailers…)

 Here’s the final template.
 Maybe layering a plaid shirt over a striped tee shirt would give you a headache, but it’s certainly possible!
 And a velvet skirt might be a bridge too far for some people, but a skirt in a different fabric can give you a nice change from endless pants, as well as give you an option for a relatively dressy evening out.